chili-chips-ba/openPCIE/1.pcb/README.md

 Since we feature multiple mechanical connectors ("Slot", M.2, RPi5 FPC) on the same diff lines, we have very unusal, probably **unique topologies** to deal with.
 All representative combinations are analyzed and presented.

 ### EMS topology 0: Bad (just for learning, not for using)
-- long stubs on both sides. @AnesVrce, use the analysis of the Rx and Tx SMA connectors for this case.
-Also show why it is better to place them at the end of their line, close to the Rx input termination.
+- long stubs on both sides.
+We can use the analysis of the Rx and Tx SMA connectors for this case to show why it is better to place them at the end of their line, close to the Rx input termination.

 ### EMS topology 1: One-2-One (standard)
 - SWRC3_CLK_P/N 100MHz clock diff pair